krzysztofzablocki/Sourcery/RELEASING.md

 ### Release

 Example is for releasing `0.6.1` version of the Sourcery.
-Make sure you've been added as owner for CocoaPods and have set up the api token to be able to upload releases on GitHub.
+Make sure you've been added as owner for [CocoaPods Trunk](https://guides.cocoapods.org/making/getting-setup-with-trunk.html) and have set up the api token to be able to upload releases on GitHub via [API](https://developer.github.com/v3/#authentication).

 Install dependencies.
 ```